 Skin food: The ultimate healthy, youthful skin diet

-Injectables might be a quick fix when it comes to eradicating wrinkles, but changing up your diet could be even better.
+With summer on the way it’s the perfect time to stock up on all the gorgeous, antioxidant rich fruit and veg that’s in the shops.
+Injectables might seem like a quick fix when it comes to eradicating wrinkles, but changing up your diet is even better.

-If you’re on a mission to keep wrinkles at bay and prevent premature ageing of your skin then you may have already considered Botox or Restylane.
-While there’s no denying these fillers and muscle freezers can give almost instant results your skin can also get a major makeover by changing up your diet – no needles required.
+If you’re on a mission to keep wrinkles at bay and prevent premature ageing of your skin then you may have already be considering Botox or Restylane once lockdown is over.
+While there’s no denying these fillers and muscle freezers can give almost instant results, your skin can also get a major makeover by changing up your diet – no needles required.

 Related: Is there an alternative to Botox?